rafael-santiago/boojum/doc/MANUAL.md

 the cpu word size.
 Enough!
 This is the last nerdy ``compsci`` remark that you will see here....

-Depending on your resources (memory and cpu) it can consume a bunch of memory.
+Depending on your resources (memory and cpu) it can consume a bunch of memory and cpu, too.
 Due to it you should only protect small pieces of information and also for short periods of time.
 The cpu consume is about the ``Boojum``'s thread responsible for updating masking keys of the protected segments from time to time.